-The 2026 Capital Project budget is projected to increase 0.8% to a total estimated cost of \$6,100,256, to support the District's Lake Minnetonka improvement strategy with projects in key tributaries such as Long Lake Creek-Tanager and Six Mile Creek-Halsted Bay subwatersheds, as well as needed improvements in the Minnehaha Creek corridor downstream at the Minnehaha Greenway and in Minneapolis along the Minnehaha Parkway.
+The 2026 Capital Project budget is projected to increase 0.8% to a total estimated cost of \$6,100,256, to support the District's Lake Minnetonka improvement strategy with projects in key tributaries such as Long Lake Creek-Tanager and Six Mile Creek-Halsted Bay Subwatersheds, as well as needed improvements in the Minnehaha Creek corridor downstream at the Minnehaha Greenway and in Minneapolis along the Minnehaha Parkway.

-In 2025, within the Research and Monitoring program budget, funds are proposed to be allocated to begin subwatershed diagnostic work in the Painter Creek - Jenning's Bay tributary to Lake Minnetonka.
-This work will continue to be advanced in 2026.
+In 2025, within the Research and Monitoring program budget, funds were allocated to begin subwatershed diagnostic work in the Painter Creek - Jennings' Bay tributary to Lake Minnetonka.
+Funds are proposed to be allocated to continue advancing this work in 2026.

-The Capital Project budget represents the implementation of projects that have been planned over multiple years, and in 2026 MCWD will have active planning and implementation in all major tributaries to Lake Minnetonka, and in the areas of highest need along Minnehaha Creek.
-MCWD's 2026 Land and Water Partnership program, which represents an onramp into MCWD's CIP for regionally beneficial community driven projects, includes stormwater management improvements planned in partnership with Deephaven and complemented with state and county grant funding.
+The Capital Project budget represents the implementation of projects that have been planned over multiple years, and in 2026, MCWD will have active planning and implementation in three major tributaries to Lake Minnetonka, and in the areas of highest need along Minnehaha Creek.
+MCWD's 2026 Land and Water Partnership program budget, which represents an onramp into MCWD's CIP for regionally beneficial partner-led projects, includes funds to support stormwater management improvements planned in partnership with Deephaven and complemented with state and county grant funding.